 2. CUE CARD TASK

-Let’s take an example: Describe someone in your family you admire.
+IELTS Speaking Question: Describe someone in your family you admire.

-Start by giving an immediate answer and a supporting reason.
-Background.
-Relation of the person to you.
-Your first memories of the concerned person.
-How often do you see this person?
-How is it different from others?
+Start by giving an immediate answer and a supporting reason for the background and relation of the person to you.
+Also state, your first memories of the concerned person, how often do you see this person, and how is he different from others?

 3. COUNTER QUESTIONS/DISCUSSIONS